-C.19.1Financial assets
+C.19.1 Financial assets

 All Financial Assets and Liabilities are initially recognized at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of Financial Assets and Financial Liabilities, which are not at fair value through Profit or Loss, are adjusted to the fair value on initial for the year ended31 March 2024 (All amounts are in Indian Rupees, unless otherwise stated)
+Transaction costs that are directly attributable to the acquisition or issue of Financial Assets and Financial Liabilities, which are not at fair value through Profit or Loss, are adjusted to the fair value on initial recognition.

-recognition.
 Purchase and sale of Financial Assets are recognized using trade date accounting.